 If you’re buying a ton of expensive, high-end ribbon, this means your costs will go up exponentially fast.

 Or if you found some vintage ribbon you love and have a scant amount of, this method will help your ribbon last longer and go further.

 I also felt the entire process would be easier if I was an octopus and had multiple arms that could wrangle ribbon around a tree.

-It doesn’t have to be this difficult, and I truly want you to leave after reading this post and know you can totally do this by yourself on any size tree and not spend a fortune on copious rolls of ribbon!
+I learned it doesn’t have to be difficult, and I truly want you to leave after reading this post and know you can totally do this by yourself on any size tree and not spend a fortune on copious rolls of ribbon!

-But before we dive into the tutorial, I wanted to also offer two other Christmas tree decorating tips that help save my sanity.
+But before we dive into the tutorial, I wanted to also offer two other Christmas tree decorating tips that help save my sanity and time.